-On June 6, 2014 and July 17, 2014, we consummated two closings which comprised the first tranche of a bridge financing of convertible notes in the aggregate principal amount of approximately \$995,000 and warrants to purchase our common stock in a private placement to raise capital to fund our operating expenses and capital expenditure requirements.
-A second tranche of the bridge financing is expected to close prior to the end of September 2014, but if this offering closes prior to a closing of the second tranche, we do not plan on consummating the second tranche.
-The investors participating in the second tranche are expected to be the same as those who participated in the first tranche.
-The convertible promissory notes issued in the bridge financing will convert into shares of our common stock upon the closing of this offering at a conversion price equal to 70% of the public offering price.
-In connection with this bridge financing, we amended and restated our outstanding convertible promissory notes issued in 2012 and 2013, which are further described in the "Description of Capital Stock - Convertible Promissory Notes" section, such that they will convert into shares of our common stock upon the closing of this offering.
+On May , 2014, we closed a bridge financing of convertible promissory notes and warrants to purchase our common stock in a private placement to raise capital to fund our operating expenses and capital expenditure requirements.
+The convertible promissory notes issued in the bridge financing shall convert into shares of our common stock upon the closing of this offering.
+In connection with this bridge financing, we also intend to amend and restate convertible promissory notes issued in 2012 and 2013, which are further described in the "Description of Capital Stock - Convertible Promissory Notes" section, such that they will convert into shares of our common stock upon closing of this offering.